Artists

 Percussion

 Percussionist Nathan Petitpas is passionate about contemporary music and loves premiering new compositions by living composers.
 He has been a member of the Thin Edge New Music Collective since 2012 and in this time has had many opportunities to do just that.
 In recent years he has also formed a percussion and violin duo with violinist Suhashini Arulanandam under the name Duologue.
 In his freelance work Nathan has performed with a diverse collection of organizations including the Evergreen Club Contemporary Gamelan Ensemble, Against the Grain, the Windsor Symphony Orchestra, FAWN Chamber Creative, the Hamilton Philharmonic Orchestra, Cirque du Soleil, and many of the GTA’s other orchestras.
 He has also performed in various festivals and concert series including the Internationales Gamelan Musikfestival in Munich, Nuit Blanche Toronto, New Works Edmonton, New Music Calgary, Music on Main (Vancouver), Open Spaces in Victoria, the Music Gallery’s X Avant series, and NUMUS.
 Nathan has recently undertaken the project of writing and publishing music education materials under the name Dots and Beams.
 He currently has 2 books in print with 2 more coming in the fall of 2019.
-Nathan is an artist endorser of Mannion Mallets and Dream Cymbals and Gongs.
+Nathan is an artist endorser of Mannion Mallets and Dream Cymbals and Gong.

 www.nathanpetitpas.com